KimKaiv/starter-hugo-research-group/content/post/SCOR-funding/index.md

 markets, with expert participants from academia and the private sector, to produce collective forecasts of climate-related risks.

-CRUCIAL runs "prediction markets" in which climate experts eƯectively bet on possible future climate outcomes.
-CRUCIAL's platform is designed to turn their bets into probabilities of the diƯerent possible outcomes.
+CRUCIAL runs "prediction markets" in which climate experts effectively bet on possible future climate outcomes.
+CRUCIAL's platform is designed to turn their bets into probabilities of the different possible outcomes.
 These probabilities represent the collective wisdom of the participating experts, which can change as new information becomes available to those taking part.
 This approach to producing forecasts of future climate means that users of the forecasts don't have to pick a single forecaster to rely on, and it lets forecasters demonstrate how confident